srijan14/Document-Machine-Translation/README.md

     **Note: Having too many pages in the pdf might take a bit of time for the API to return the results.
 On successfull processing, a text file with the converted hindi text will be generated.**

+## Future Work
+1. Updating Web UI to allow the user to translate an image format documents, and also the functionality to allow the conversion of a particular page of pdf.
+2. Support for Other Languages.